MarshallEvergreen/quiz-challenge/Planning/RequirementAnalysis.md

     but that an administrator should be able to edit quizzes.
   * This is not crucial to the functionality of the software and needs little bit more clarification.

-* Everything to do with the administration area should would need more discussion such as:
+* Everything to do with the administration area would need more discussion such as:
   * Should the backend or front end hand the logic around this area?
   * Not crucial to getting the workflow correct.